kdheepak/blog/src/posts/49-bookshelf-analogy-julia.md

    @ REPL[172]:1
 ```

-But even though the variable is `const`, the object is still mutable.
+It is important to remember that even though the variable is `const`, the object is still mutable.

 ```julia
 julia> CONFIG["debug"] = false;